-Whiplash is a reasonably common injury that strikes a person’s neck due to an abrupt acceleration-deceleration force, most typically from motor vehicle collisions.
-In 1928 the term “railway spine” was used to describe a similar problem that prevailed in people involved in train crashes.
-Whiplash trauma damages the bone frameworks and soft tissues, while “whiplash associated disorders” are more persistent and serious problems.
+Whiplash is a reasonably common injury that strikes a person’s neck complying with an abrupt acceleration-deceleration force, most typically from motor vehicle collisions.
+In 1928 the term “railway spine” was utilized to describe a similar problem that prevailed in persons involved in train crashes prior to 1928.
+Whiplash trauma explains damages to both the bone frameworks and soft tissues, while “whiplash associated disorders” explains a much more persistent and serious problem.

 What triggers whiplash?

 Whiplash is most typically induced by a motor vehicle accident in which the vehicle the individual is riding in is not moving, and is struck from a vehicle from behind without notice.
 It is often believed the rear effect induces the head and neck to be forced into hyper-extension as the seat drives the person’s torso onward – and the unrestrained head and neck autumn in reverse.
 After a brief hold-up the head and neck after that recuperate and are tossed into a hyper-flexed placement.